fernandezelias/VDem_Democracy_Clustering/README_EN.md

   - **Freedom House – Freedom in the World (FiW)**
   - **Economist Intelligence Unit – Democracy Index (EIU)**

-These comparisons will help assess the consistency of the model with internationally recognized regime typologies used in political geography and democracy studies.
+These comparisons will help assess the consistency of the model with internationally recognized regime typologies widely used in Comparative Politics and Political Geography.

 ---